-What: The Old Town Neighborhoods Plan includes recommendation to revise or develop Land Use Code standards and requirements for accessory dwelling units in the neighborhood conservation zone districts.
+What: The Old Town Neighborhoods Plan includes a recommendation to revise or develop Land Use Code standards and requirements for accessory dwelling units (ADU) in the neighborhood conservation zone districts.
 Both neighbors and Boards and Commissions indicated interest in enhancing flexibility for accessory units, such as carriage houses or new subordinate, internal units.
-These units can be utilized as smaller dwellings for aging-in-place, family care, and workforce housing, while maintaining the traditional visual character of the neighborhoods.
+These units can be utilized as smaller dwellings for existing residents to age-in-place, family care, or more attainable units for those earning median incomes, while maintaining the traditional visual character of the neighborhoods.